lcdsmao/update-branch/README.md

 # Update-branch

-Merge your pull request in the order when enabled the `Require branches to be up to date before merging`.
+Merge your pull request in order when enabled the `Require branches to be up to date before merging`.

 Inspired by [Merge Queue feature of Mergify](https://mergify.io/features/merge-queue).